NLP Submodalities - Change your Reality

 • Contrast

 A simple way to think of the difference between changing the content and changing the structure is to use the metaphor of a television set.
-Changing the structure is like using the controls on the tv to change the brightness, color level, contrast, or speed of the moving picture, rather than changing the actual picture.
+Changing the structure is like using the television remote to change the brightness, color level, contrast, or speed of the moving picture, rather than changing the actual contents of the picture.

 Struggling